 - Chosen when setting up player accounts to assign use a configured set of default permissions for that account type in the Game World.

-- Entity Permissions
+- Document Permissions

 Users are created within an active Game World, and the set of users is specific to that world.
 There are no global, cross-world, user accounts within Foundry VTT, each World maintains it's own player list and user-level permission controls.